simonstey/vscode-extension-samples/shacl-extension/README.md

 1. Open the RDF graph document you want to validate.
 2. Open the SHACL Shape document you want to use for validation.
 3. Run the validation command from the Command Palette.

+### Side-by-Side View of SHACL Shapes Graph and Data Graph

+1. Open the Command Palette by pressing `Ctrl+Shift+P`.
+2. Type "Show Side-by-Side View" and select the command.
+3. Select the SHACL shapes graph document.
+4. Select the data graph document.
+5. The two documents will be opened side-by-side with visual indication of violating triples in the data graph.

 ## Examples